mgaitan/readeckbot/README.md

 TELEGRAM_BOT_TOKEN=<your_bot_token>
 READECK_BASE_URL=<your_readec_url>
 READECK_CONFIG=<path_to_config.yaml>    # optional.
+READECK_DATA=/PATH/TO/data    # optional.
 ```

-run with `uv run bot.py` and voilá, you can chat with your token
+run with `uv run readeckbot` and voilá, you can chat with your token

 Happy reading!